ashejim/C964/_sources/task2_doc_a_and_b.md

 (task2ab)
 # Task 2 parts A and B

 The point of parts A and B is to demonstrate competency in communicating your technical solution to different less technical audiences.
-Follow the [Task 2: the Proposal template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg?rtime=3q_Efs-u2kg)
+Follow the [Task 2 documentation template](https://westerngovernorsuniversity-my.sharepoint.com/:w:/g/personal/jim_ashe_wgu_edu/ERGxhsNfkbhEutlkXVFITMQBPOmWlkVx1p5H0UisvnBesg?rtime=3q_Efs-u2kg)

 - Part A - convince general leadership
 - Part B - convince IT leadership (but not CS experts) or middle management.